AminoffZ/rockstar-service-status-notifier/README.md

-# Chrome extension to notify when Rockstar Games' services are back online
+# Chrome Extension to Notify When Rockstar Games' Services Are Back Online
 ## How to Install
 - Download zip and extract
 - Go to extension page on browser